Inge-mark/pbxis-ws/README.md

 ## Example usage scenario

-The PBXIS web service can be used to implemented a scenario like the following:
+The PBXIS web service can be used to implement a scenario like the following:

 * there is a web application that agents use at their workstation;
 * the web application subscribes an agent to the PBXIS web service and passes the event-stream URL to the agent's browser;